-2019 Florida Forever Five-Year Plan: Each of the 124 ARC-approved land acquisition projects are described in the Florida Forever Five-Year Plan.
-ARC recommends the following adjustments to the 2019 priority list of acquisition projects:
+The 2020 Florida Forever Five-Year Plan includes a description of each of the 125 land acquisition projects approved by the Acquisition and Restoration Council (ARC).
+ARC recommends the following adjustments to the 2020 priority list of acquisition projects:

-- (a) add three new projects (Table 1); - (b) add to the boundaries of eight projects (Table 2); and - (c) reduce the boundaries of one project after a landowner requested that his acreage be removed from the project (Table 2).
+- add five new projects (Table 1); - add to the boundaries of nine projects (Table 2); and - reduce the boundaries of one project after a landowner requested that the acreage be removed from the project (Table 2).